Effective cross-team collaboration with Melissa Kozak, co-founder and president, CitusHealth

 Episode Cover

-Introduction In this episode of the Post-Acute POV podcast, Annette Salisbury, senior vice president of HCC clinical services at PruittHealth, is joined by our...
+Introduction In this episode of the Post-Acute POV, our host Kevin Whitehurst, SVP of skilled nursing solutions at MatrixCare is joined by Lisa Horton,...

 Listen